 Enterprise Funds - There are four major enterprise funds: Housing Division Fund, Unemployment Compensation Fund, Water Projects Loans Fund and the Higher Education Tuition Trust Fund.
-The combined net position of the four major funds is \$1,698.0 million, the net position of the nonmajor enterprise funds is \$26.6 million and the total combined net position of all enterprise funds increased by \$558.3 million in 2017, of which \$.7 million is an increase to beginning net position due to the implementation of GASB Statement No. 82, Pension Issues-an amendment of GASB Statements No. 67, 68 and 73, and \$3.0 million is an increase to beginning net position due to an interest income calculation, for a final net position of \$1,724.6 million.
+The combined net position of the four major funds is \$1.9 billion, the net position of the nonmajor enterprise funds is \$29.1 million and the total combined net position of all enterprise funds is \$1.9 billion.
+The combined net position of all enterprise funds decreased by \$850.0 million from the prior year, after restatement.
 The major enterprise funds are discussed below:

-The Housing Division Fund was created for the purpose of making available additional funds to assist private enterprise and governmental agencies in providing safe and sanitary housing facilities and provides low interest loans for first-time homebuyers with low or moderate incomes.
-The net position increased by \$9.9 million or 5.1%, resulting in an ending net position of \$206.5 million.
-Revenues from interest on loans increased by 4.2% reflecting Nevada's improving but still recovering housing market.
-Operating expenses decreased by \$6.2 million, and operating revenues increased by \$.5 million.
+The Housing Division Fund was created for the purpose of making available additional funds to assist private enterprise and governmental agencies in providing safe and sanitary housing facilities and provides low interest loans for first-time home buyers with low or moderate incomes.
+The net position increased by \$9.7 million or 4.3%, resulting in an ending net position of \$236.1 million.
+Revenues from interest on loans increased by 29.5% reflecting Nevada's strong housing market.
+Operating expenses increased by \$11.0 million, and operating revenues increased by \$5.0 million.

 The Unemployment Compensation Fund accounts for the payment of unemployment compensation benefits to unemployed State citizens.
-The net position increased by \$496.8 million during the current fiscal year, of which \$3.0 million is a decrease to beginning net position due to an error in interest income calculation, resulting in an ending net position of \$998.0 million.
-This increase in net position is primarily due to operating revenues exceeding expenses by \$332.6 million and a transfer of \$164.6 million from the Unemployment Compensation Bond Fund for special bond contributions assessed on employers for payment of principal and interest on Unemployment Compensation Bonds.
-During fiscal year 2017, \$310.0 million of unemployment compensation benefits was paid to unemployed State citizens compared to \$338.3 million paid in fiscal year 2016, representing an 8.4% decrease in claims expense.
+The net position decreased by \$897.3 million from the prior year, after restatement, resulting in an ending net position of \$1.0 billion.
+The current year change in net position was a decrease of \$895.3 million, and beginning net position was decreased by \$1.9 million for a change in methodology for calculating unemployment benefits that resulted in higher claims expense.
+The current year decrease in net position is primarily due to expenses exceeding revenues by \$890.5 million.
+During fiscal year 2020, \$5.5 billion of unemployment compensation benefits was paid to unemployed State citizens compared to \$281.2 million paid in fiscal year 2019, representing a 1,847% increase in claims expense.

 The Water Projects Loans Fund issues loans to governmental and private entities for two programs: Safe Drinking Water and Water Pollution Control.
 The federal EPA matches the State's bond proceeds to make loans to governmental entities; only federal funds are loaned to private entities.
-The net position increased by \$26.1 million during the current fiscal year, of which \$.01 million is an increase to beginning net position due to the implementation of GASB Statement No. 82, Pension Issues-an amendment of GASB Statements No. 67, 68 and 73, for a final net position of \$415.7 million, which is a 6.7% increase from the prior year.
+The net position increased by \$21.1 million during the current fiscal year, for a final net position of \$479.9 million, which is a 4.6% increase from the prior year.

 The Higher Education Tuition Trust Fund provides a simple and convenient way for Nevada families to save for a college education through the advance payment of tuition.
 A purchaser enters into a contract for the future payment of tuition for a specified beneficiary.
 The contract benefits are based on in-state rates for Nevada public colleges, but can be used towards costs at any accredited, nonprofit, private or out-of-state college.
-The Trust Fund completed its nineteenth enrollment period during the fiscal year with 916 new enrollments.
-The net position increased \$18.7 million, of which \$.01 million is an increase to beginning net position due to the implementation of GASB Statement No. 82, Pension Issues-an amendment of GASB Statements No. 67, 68 and 73, for an ending net position of \$77.8 million, a 31.6% increase over last year, primarily due to an increase in interest and investment income.
+The Trust Fund completed its twenty-second enrollment period during the fiscal year with 517 new enrollments.
+The net position increased by \$14.2 million, for an ending net position of \$142.0 million, an 11.1% increase over last year.
+This change in net position is considered a normal fluctuation in current activity from contract purchases, benefit payments and investment earnings.